 The Maryland Department of Environment (MDE) indicated in April 2020, that it would require GenOn Holdings Inc. to meet a November 1, 2020, deadline for compliance with effluent guidelines at Chalk Point Generating Station, Dickerson Generating Station and Morgantown Generating Station.
-112 On May 15, 2020, GenOn announced its decision to retire the Dickerson Generating Station.
-113 Dickerson Generating Station was retired effective August 13, 2020.
+20 On May 15, 2020, GenOn announced its decision to retire the Dickerson Generating Station.
+121 Dickerson Generating Station was retired effective August 13, 2020.
 The Chalk Point coal units were retired effective June 1, 2021.
 On June 9, 2021, GenOn reported that it would retire its Morgantown coal fired unit by May 31, 2022, five years earlier than previously announced.
-114
+122

-State Environmental Regulation State Emissions Regulations
+State Emissions Regulations

-States have in some cases enacted emissions regulations more stringent or potentially more stringent than federal requirements:115
+States have in some cases enacted emissions regulations more stringent or potentially more stringent than federal requirements:123

 • Illinois Climate and Equitable Jobs Act (CEJA).
 On September 16, 2021, Illinois Governor J.B.
 Pritzker signed the Climate and Equitable Jobs Act (CEJA).
 CEJA created an expanded nuclear subsidy program.
 CEJA mandates that all fossil fuel plants close by 2045.
-CEJA established emissions caps for investor owned, gas-fired units with three years of operating history, effective October 1, 2021, on a rolling 12 month basis going forward.
-116 117 New investor owned, gas-fired units will have emissions caps after three years.
-The emissions caps are based on average emissions over a three year period from 2018 through 2020.
+CEJA established emissions caps for investor owned, gas-fired units with three years of operating history, effective October 1, 2021, on a rolling 12 month basis.
+124 125 The emissions caps are based on average emissions over a three year period from 2018 through 2020.
 The capped emissions are CO2e and co-pollutants.
-118 119 The resultant emissions caps are very low for some units and much higher for others.
-More than 10,000 MW of capacity is currently affected, about half of which have requested that the MMU calculate a unit specific opportunity cost.
-The MMU is calculating opportunity costs for units that make requests and provide required data.
+126 127 New investor owned, gasfired units will have emissions caps after three years of operation.
+The resultant emissions caps are very low for some units and higher for others.
+More than 10,000 MW of capacity are currently affected, most of which have requested that the MMU calculate a unit specific opportunity cost.
+The MMU calculates opportunity costs for units that make requests and provide required data.

-In addition to the provisions creating nuclear subsidies, mandating closure of fossil fuel generation by 2045, and limiting emissions from natural gas-fired resources, the CEJA includes provisions promoting the development of batteries and utility scale solar at the sites of up to five
+In addition to the provisions creating nuclear subsidies, mandating closure of fossil fuel generation by 2045, and limiting emissions from natural gas-fired resources, the CEJA includes provisions promoting the development of batteries and utility scale solar at the sites of up to five closed coal plants, two of which may be located in PJM.
+CEJA grants a subsidy of \$110,000/MW for battery projects with at least 37 MW of capacity, capped at \$28 million per year.
+A solar resource at a defined site may elect to receive either the battery subsidies or to sell premium RECs for \$30 each.